Innovative approach to learning Spanish

-There is only a little listening practice and essentially no speaking practice.
-This is a common problem that most online language courses face since you are using a computer/smart phone and not talking with a real person.
+The last area of improvement I noticed is that there is only a little listening practice and essentially no speaking practice.
+This is a common problem that most online language courses face since you are using a computer/smartphone and not talking with a real person.
 But taking classes with a teacher can be expensive since you are paying for their time and expertise.
-Some other apps that involve more listening and speaking practice without a teacher are SpanishPod101, Yabla, and Glossika.
+Some other apps that involve more listening and speaking practice without a teacher are SpanishPod101, Lingopie, and Glossika.

 Spanish Uncovered vs Rocket Spanish

 Rocket Spanish is the most similar to Spanish Uncovered.
 It also has a course plan that lays out the lessons in a logical order.
 You start with lesson 1 and work your way through.
 Rocket Spanish uses audio and written lessons, and Spanish Uncovered uses more videos.
 Rocket Spanish offers more levels and is cheaper per level.
 Since they are so similar, try the free trial to both to see which one fits your learning style.
 You can also read more about Rocket Spanish in this review, or try it for free by clicking the link below.